How To Develop Your Toddler’s Fine Motor Skills

 Raising toddlers is a Herculean task that only super moms can handle.
 A toddler’s daily routine includes running around the house all day, having cranky and stubborn moments and being picky with food.
 Amidst all of this, it is essential for every super mom to make sure your toddler is learning and growing well, too.
-Hand-eye coordination, learning to balance on their feet, jumping, running, grabbing objects, speech and language skills are all important abilities that your toddler should develop.
+Hand-eye coordination, learning to balance on their feet, jumping, running, grabbing objects, speech, and language skills are all important abilities that your toddler should develop.
 A crucial aspect of every toddler’s growth is the development of his fine motor skills.
-Fine motor skill is the coordination of small muscles of hands and fingers with the eyes which helps a child to perform various activities like zipping up a sweater, holding a pencil, scribbling and much more.
+A fine motor skill is the coordination of small muscles of hands and fingers with the eyes which helps a child to perform various activities like zipping up a sweater, holding a pencil, scribbling and much more.
 Below are 10 ways to develop and grow your toddler’s fine motor skills :

 Introducing your toddler to playdough can have a lot of beneficial effects.
 The squeezing, rolling, squashing, poking, flattening, separating and cutting (with safety scissors) involved with playdough makes sure that your little one develops hand-eye coordination while keeping it fun and interesting.
 It also enables your child to fuel his creativity by creating different objects with the malleable playdough.